tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/LinearGaussianStateSpaceModel.md

 #### Examples

-Consider a simple tracking model.
-The two-dimensional latent state represents the true position of a vehicle, and at each timestep we see a noisy observation of this position (e.g., a GPS reading).
+Consider a simple tracking model, in which a two-dimensional latent state represents the position of a vehicle, and at each timestep we see a noisy observation of this position (e.g., a GPS reading).
 The vehicle is assumed to move by a random walk with standard deviation `step_std` at each step, and observation noise level `std`.
-We build the distribution over noisy observations by
+We build the marginal distribution over noisy observations as a state space model:

 ```python
 ndims = 2